JBD84/EyesMovement/README.md

 ## :dart: About

-🐭This is a project to understand how it can be programmed including external factors such as mouse movement
+🐭This is a project to understand how it can be programmed including external factors such as mouse movement 🐭Will you manage to keep the mouse from being discovered?

 ## :sparkles: Features